 In the event of an "Emergency", it is not always possible to get the student financially or academically clear.
-But, after 1 week, to help the LOA to benefit both the school and the student, the student should "touch base" & communicate with the school regarding plans & requirements pertaining to financial clearance and/or academic clearance.
 The ultimate goal or desire is to grant permission for the LOA in lieu of withdrawing a student.

 The period of the leave of absence may not begin until the student has submitted and the school has approved a written and signed request for an approved leave of absence.
 VA Students: LOA will be reported to VA without delay.